-Stepper motor manufacturer teaches you the causes of stepper motor missteps
+Stepper motor manufacturers teach you the causes of stepper motor missteps

 With the development of society, stepper motor technology is also increasingly mature.
 Stepper motors are open-loop control motors that transform electrical pulse signals into angular or linear displacements.
 Whether it is common in the work of copiers and printers, or industrial production of cutting machines and filling machines, stepper motors can be seen everywhere.
 However, the use of stepper motors inevitably found to have the phenomenon of lost step (stepper motor lost step means that the stepper motor does not follow the command to take the appropriate number of steps), as a professional stepper motor manufacturerwill explain in detail the reasons that lead to the lost step stepper motor.